 The moment of death is captured outside of the viewer; it is transformed through the eyes of ‘children strewn on steps or road, / Or women coming from the shops’, and because it has suddenly become a sideshow, it contrasts and conflicts with the previous stanza, where the ambulance was written about as a ‘confessional’.
-Although death is, itself, a very private moment, there are always those on the fringe edges that catch sight of it, and stand, and gawk.
+Although death is a very private moment, there are always those on the fringe edges that catch sight of it and stand, and gawk.

 However, Larkin does not merely write that life ends, and there is nothing after; he first points out what the end of life means – ‘the unique random blend / of families and fashions’.
-At the end of life, that is all that is left of a person: their family, and their habits, their memories strewn across a generation or two.
-It could be argued that there is not, in fact, any sort of emptiness, however this is not a point that Larkin explores – it is not something that the dead person understands, or knows, after they are gone, and this is specifically about death in all its self-centered application; death as an experience only for the deceased, and not for the people who struggle on afterwards.
+At the end of life, that is all that is left of a person: their family, habits, and memories are strewn across a generation or two.
+It could be argued that there is not, in fact, any emptiness, however, this is not a point that Larkin explores – it is not something that the dead person understands or knows after they are gone, and this is specifically about death in all its self-centred application; death as an experience only for the deceased, and not for the people who struggle on afterwards.

-The final stanza also points out that every brush with death we experience – however indistinct – further isolates us, makes us introspective, and forces us to ruminate on our own experiences, our own lives, our own fragile existence.
+The final stanza also points out that every brush with death we experience – however indistinct – further isolates us, makes us introspective and forces us to ruminate on our own experiences, our own lives, and our own fragile existence.

-Part of Larkin’s fear of death stems from the disease that Monica Jones, his friend, and eventual girlfriend, suffered from in 1983.
-Her symptoms were so severe, effecting so much of her life, that regular care became a necessary evil for her, and she moved into Larkin’s home so that he could tend to her.
+Part of Larkin’s fear of death stems from the disease that Monica Jones, his friend and eventual girlfriend, suffered from in 1983.
+Her symptoms were so severe, affecting so much of her life, that regular care became necessary for her, and she moved into Larkin’s home so that he could tend to her.
 Two years later, Philip Larkin himself began to suffer from symptoms of oesophageal cancer, and he died on 2 December 1985, at the age of 63, after having collapsed just the previous month.